More of That: 2014/2015 National Hunt season

 On his first and only appearance in the 2014/2015 season, More Of That started the 4/7 favourite against five opponents in the Long Distance Hurdle at Newbury Racecourse.
 After tracking the leaders for most of the way, he began to struggle approaching the final hurdle and faded in the closing stages, sustaining his first defeat as he finished third behind Medinas and Cole Harden.
 The gelding underwent an operation to correct breathing problems but bled after an exercise gallop in February and was subsequently ruled out for the rest of the season.

 2015/2016 National Hunt season

 Almost a year later on 13 November 2015, More Of That debuted in his first Chase race of class 2 against a field of 6 other novice chasers.
-He traveled and jumped well midpack and made his move in the home straight to win easily by 2½ lengths.
+He traveled and jumped well mid-pack and made his move in the home straight to win easily by 2½ lengths.
 He had one further outing before the Cheltenham festival and that was Raymond Mould Memorial Novices' Chase on 12 December in which he was again victorious.
-In the 2016 RSA Chase at the Cheltenham Festival he came third to Blaklion despite having burst a blood vessel.
+In the 2016 RSA Chase at the Cheltenham Festival, he placed third to Blaklion despite having burst a blood vessel.